rshpeley/yba3mods/README.md

 Overall, it's an impressive amp.
 It may even be better with KT88s if you're looking for more power.
 Or you can try just a pair of KT88s into a 4 ohm cab, which may be just right for a bass guitar.

+#### My impressions modding the YBA-3

+I just love all that Hammond transformer iron -- two big transformers and a power choke.
+This amp is heavy, but in a good way.
+The over spec'd iron gives a modder a lot of leeway in the power stage.
+I have no doubt it can handle four KT88s into a 2 ohm load, but I would use a thermal IR gun (directed at the iron laminates) to confirm that to be on the safe side.

+There's some spare room on the fish paper for circuit mods.
+The chassis is big with unobstructed areas to place larger components (such as new power caps).
+Replacing the ceramic caps was pretty straight forward and adding the extra screen and cathode resistors went smoothly.

+The preamp circuit was a pleasant surprise.
+I thought it was biased too heavy, but I couldn't argue with its tone.
+The vintage short plate Mullard 12AX7As do an excellent job here, as they do in the older Marshall heads.

+I would have liked trying out a pair of KT88s in this amp.
+If anyone has made this mod, open an issue and let me know how you made out.

+In the end I had more fun than I thought I might, maybe because I felt a bit like Pete Traynor as he hacked his amps to squeeze more tone and reliability out of them.
+You can feel that legacy working on this more than 50 year old amp.

 ---

 #### Have a question or suggestion?